Sohilaeldally/image_captioning/README.md

 ## Project Structure

 - **models**: Contains model definitions for feature extraction and captioning
-- **utils**: Utility functions for data preprocessing,caption generator, data generation, display utilities, and file utilities
+- **utils**: Utility functions for data preprocessing,caption generator, data generation, and file utilities
 - **data**: Directory for the Flickr8k dataset (not included in the repository)
 - **app.py**: Streamlit application for generating captions
 - **train.py**: Script to train the model and plot the learning curve